-For a bottom-up project, an Expression of Interest must be submitted beforehand (deadline: 9 November 2021).
-Eols are understood as an early stage of reflexion on the project.
+For both types of projects, an Expression of Interest must be submitted beforehand (deadline: 19 October 2021).
+EoIs are understood as an early stage of reflexion on the project.
 They do not constitute a step in the evaluation process; they will be used by BELSPO to seek foreign experts for the evaluation of the research proposals, and by FSIs to make a pre-selection in view of introducing Full proposals (deadline 1 February 2022).